-The person collecting the results must bring their ID with them to prove they are who you have nominated.
+The person must bring their identification with them to prove they are who you have nominated.

 2021 Results: Information for students and parents/carers

 How were my / my child's grades arrived at this year?

 Grades this summer were based on Centre Assessed Grades (CAGs).
 CAGs were submitted to the exam boards by us as an holistic assessment of students' performance in a subject, following a rigorous process of assessment, moderation and quality assurance.